-Plasmapharesis is the method in which harmful antibodies are removed from the blood to improve the muscle strength.
+Plasmapharesis is the method in which harmful antibodies are removed from the blood to improve muscle strength.
 However, it is a short-term treatment and is usually performed prior to surgery.

 Nearly 15% of the patients with MG are found to have a tumor in the thymus gland.
 This gland is located under the breastbone and is associated with the immune system.
-Therefore, treatment in such patients includes surgical removal of the thymus gland.
+Therefore, treatment in such patients includes the surgical removal of the thymus gland.

 Hospitalization may be required if the symptoms such as breathing or swallowing difficulties worsen.

 Following measures can help to reduce the symptoms of myasthenia gravis:

 Geeta Dutta, a patient from West Bengal got in touch with Dr Venugopal Subramaniam, Consultant Neurosurgeon at Manipal Hospitals Whitefield through the OPD clinic programme and then later was guided by him towards a craniotomy & brain tumour removal.

 Manika Saha, a patient from West Bengal got in touch with Dr. Venugopal Subramaniam, Consultant Neurosurgeon at Manipal Hospitals Whitefield through the OPD clinic programme and then later was guided by him towards a brain tumour removal in Whitefield, Bengaluru which gave her vision back.

 Copyright © 2019 MANIPAL HEALTH ENTERPRISES PVT LTD - ALL RIGHTS RESERVED